Mid-Atlantic Chapter of the Urban and Regional Information Systems Association

 j0433139.jpg

-2023 Officers
+2024 Officers

-John Reiser, Vice President
+John Reiser, President

 John Reiser is an experienced software developer and engineering team leader.
 Currently, he is a full-stack developer and database administrator at Areaplot.
 John previously was employed by Rowan University in a variety of data and IT related roles, including management of the enterprise application and software development teams.
 John runs multiple websites related to data processing and visualization and also maintains open source GIS tools.
 Trustee since 2010.